MerkelAcoustics/ATLASBlackBox/README.md

-# ATLASBlackBox
+# ATLAS Black Box at CU Boulder
-Spatial panners, encoders, decoders and tools for ATLAS Black Box
+The ATLAS Black Box is a multi-use space located at the University of Colorado Boulder.
+This repo acts as the user manual as well as the software repository for interacting with the sytem

 ## System Overview
 - 40 x 8” coaxial main speakers with discreet amplification